adkelley/javascript-to-purescript/tut07/README.md

 ## Robot Voice: Shall we play a game?
 Imagine we've developed an online game and one of our players Nico, has made three accounts accidentally; issuing a support ticket to merge them into one account.
 Well, my first reaction is to ban Nico permanently for negligence.
 Regrettably, even in my own imaginary games company, that decision is well above my pay grade.
 So we'll just have to figure out how to accommodate Nico's request.

 Anytime you see the words merge, combine, consolidate, etc. in a user story; you should be thinking Semigroups immediately.
-So, let's help poor Nico out by combining his or her credentials with the aid of our Semigroup types from [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06).
+So, let's help poor Nico out by combining his or her credentials with the aid of our Semigroup type constructors from [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06).
 But instead of merely presenting the code and calling it a day, I'll make this tutorial a little more interesting by introducing a few new syntax constructs in PureScript; starting with Records.

 ## PureScript records overview
 If you are a professional frontend developer, then it is likely you're using JavaScript objects on a daily basis.
 You know, those name:value pairs we call properties, enclosed in braces?
 I'm sure you've seen them, but just in case: